Atlanta Death Midwifery

 We are here to curate a compassionate and holy space around death.

 Hundreds of years ago a midwife was called for the occasion of souls coming or going.
 Today we are familiar with birth midwives and doulas, thanks to the brave people who pioneered this return to the ancient ways.
-Death midwives work alongside medical professionals and funeral directors.
+Death midwives and doulas work alongside medical professionals and funeral directors.
 They do not duplicate them.
 A death midwife is called by those who are nearing the end of life or by the community around the one approaching death.
 Emotional, mental, and spiritual support is offered.
 Sometimes this looks like sharing tea and making difficult conversations easier.
 Sometimes this looks like guided relaxation or meditation, creating memory books for our loved ones, soothing sound therapy, or even sitting in silence together.
 Death midwives hold the space together in a time when things could seem to be unraveling.
 We can help organize end of life plans so that there is calmness.
+We are often called when Hospice sends one home to die.
+We arrive and hold space for whatever arises.

 We hold space for grief and for memorial.